-The PI is expected to be the central person in charge of each Discovery investigation, with full responsibility for its scientific integrity.
+The PI is expected to be the central person in charge of each Discovery investigation, with full responsibility for its scientific integrity and for the integrity of all other aspects of the mission such as the E/PO program.
 The PI is responsible for assembling a team to propose and implement a Discovery investigation.
 The PI is accountable to NASA for the scientific success of the investigation and must be prepared to recommend project termination when, in the judgment of the PI, the successful achievement of established minimum science objectives, as defined in the proposal as the Performance Floor, is not likely within the committed cost and schedule reserves.

-In accordance with NASA's transfer of program management responsibility to its Centers, Discovery mission program management responsibilities have been assigned to the NASA Management Office (NMO) at the Jet Propulsion Laboratory.
-The responsibilities of the Discovery Program Manager in the NMO will include mission implementation oversight; coordination of Government-furnished services, equipment, and facilities; and contract management of selected investigations.
+In accordance with NASA's transfer of program management responsibility to its Centers, Discovery program management responsibilities have been assigned to the NASA Management Office (NMO) located at the Jet Propulsion Laboratory.
+The responsibilities of the Discovery Program Manager in the NMO will include mission implementation oversight; coordination of

+Government-furnished services, equipment, and facilities; and contract management of selected investigations.
 In addition, the Discovery Program Manager will conduct independent reviews coincident with the major project reviews, such as preliminary design review or the critical design review.

 Each Discovery investigation must have a Project Manager (PM) who will oversee the technical implementation of the project.
-The role, qualifications, and experience of the PM should be adequate to ensure that the technical and managerial needs of the investigation will be met.
+The role, qualifications, and experience of the PM should be adequate to ensure that the technical and managerial needs of the investigation will be met (see Discovery Program Plan in the Discovery Program Library for additional details).